systemd/systemd/docs/ENVIRONMENT.md

   `mkfs` when formatting LUKS home directories.
 There's one variable for each of the supported file systems for the LUKS home directory backend.

+* `$SYSTEMD_HOME_LOCK_FREEZE_SESSION` - Takes a boolean.
+When false, the user's session will not be frozen when the home directory is locked.
+Note that the kernel may still freeze any task that tries to access data from the user's locked home directory.
+This can lead to data loss, security leaks, or other undesired behavior caused by parts of the session becoming unresponsive due to disk I/O while other parts of the session continue running.
+Thus, we highly recommend that this variable isn't used unless necessary.
+Defaults to true.

 `kernel-install`:

 * `$KERNEL_INSTALL_BYPASS` – If set to "1", execution of kernel-install is skipped